ammtz/interactiveRPS/rps-app/log.md

     Does the program have a UI?
         chrome console and alerts only.
 No GUI.
     What are the inputs?
-        User interaction with keyboard - keyup.
+        User interaction with keyboard - keyup
     What is the desired output?
-        Messages in console and alerts in chrome, as well as keep score and/or time depending on the game to be played.
+        Progressive suspense and difficulty
+        User must be aware of score, instructions, lives, and timer during the game loop Low-level animations that add game experience in a light-weight style Use of pixelart is a must ::)
 ## 2. Pseudocode
     Write up solution in regular human words
-        - Points scoring system: Rock beats scissors, scissors beat paper, and paper beats rock.
+        - Points scoring system: Rock beats scissors, scissors beat paper, and paper beats rock
-        - while game is not over, game will keep on going.
+        - while game is not over, game will keep on going
-        - game can be over if: user hits "x" or user lives are 0.
+        - game can be over if: user hits "x" or user lives are 0
-        - when regular game function is running, ask user to select r/p/s, randomize computer selection, calculate outcome, print outcome to user, store scores.
+        - when regular game function is running, ask user to select r/p/s, randomize computer selection, calculate outcome, print outcome to user, store scores
         - when survival game function is running, ask user to select r/p/s within the next 5 seconds, randomize computer selection, calculate outcome, print outcome to user, store scores,             decrease timer by 5%.
-If user does not select when timer runs out they loose a life.
+If user does not select when timer runs out they loose a life
-        - when game is over tell user his scores, and if he's top 5 in leaderboards, ask for his name.
+        - when game is over tell user his scores, and if he's top 5 in leaderboards, ask for his name
         - when game is over ask user if he wants to play again.
-If not, end game loop.
+If not, end game loop

 ## 3. Divide and conquer
-    Solve small problems, decompose.
+    Solve small problems, decompose

     chunk 1 - basic game UI
         f1 - a UI that lets user interact with the game